epfl-dcsl/miralis-sosp25-artifact/README.md

 Tasks needed more than 16GB of ram are marked as "high RAM usage".
 Execution time might vary from simple to double on different machines.

+To run one of the task, execute `cargo kani -p model_checking --output-format terse --harness <task_id>` with the corresponding task ID:

 **Instructions decoding:**
 - `verify_stores`: ~2m30s
 - `verify_compressed_stores`: ~2m30s